 Note: Figure shows yoy growth rate of nominal house price index.
 For more details on the construction of the nominal index, see Kunovac and Kotarac (2019).
 Data for 2022 refers to third quarter.
 Source: Croatian National Bank and Croatian Bureau of Statistics.

 Comparing the period before GFC, a similar dynamic is observed in house-price to income and house-price to hypothetical borrowing volume ratio.
-Continuous house price growth has led to deteriorating housing affordability in both analysed periods (Figure 2), signalling the overvaluation nature of house prices.
-However, the adjusted housing affordability indicator that considers interest rate and mortgage credit dynamics have been relatively stable in recent years due to favourable financing conditions (Figure 3, left).
-Moreover, a period of low yield environment and disposable income growth kept the mortgage debt service-to-income ratio (DSR) relatively stable despite the increase in loan amounts arising from house price growth (Figure 3, right)4.
+Continuous house price growth has led to deteriorating housing affordability in both analyzed periods (Figure 2), signaling the possible overvaluation nature of house prices.
+However, the adjusted housing affordability indicator that considers interest rate and mortgage credit dynamics have been relatively stable in recent years due to favorable financing conditions (Figure 3, left).
+Moreover, a period of low yield environment and disposable income growth kept the mortgage debt service-to-income ratio (DSR) relatively stable despite the increase in loan amounts arising from house price growth (Figure 3, right).
 Although DSR does not consider the distribution of debt and income, and both indebted households and those without debt are treated equally, the indicator is a good predictive indicator of upcoming financial crises (Borio et al., 2019).
 Historically, both household debt-to-GDP (gross domestic product) ratio (and mortgage debt) and house prices in Croatia have moved in tandem, although the relationship has strengthened over the past few years.
-Mortgage debt has remained generally stable following the GFC, but given the favourable financing conditions it further increased along with house prices.
+Mortgage debt has remained generally stable following the GFC, but given the favorable financing conditions it further increased along with house prices.
 The overall indebtedness of the household sector is relatively low, standing at around 35% of GDP, with only about one-fifth of banks' exposures pertaining to mortgage loans (ESRB, 2022).
 In general, variable rate mortgages account for around the third of total housing loans (CNB, 2022).
+Share of mortgage loans in Stage 3 stood at around 2% with NPL (non-performing loans) coverage ratio of 62% (CNB, 2023).